 I have the Lodge L8D03 5 Quart pre-seasoned cast-iron Dutch oven, this oven I use on my gas cooktop and hot briquettes when camping.
-To read a great article on this Lodge Dutch oven click here.
+Check out this review on this Lodge Dutch oven.

 For use in my conventional oven, I use the Lodge EC6D93 enameled cast iron Dutch oven.
 I have this in white and poppy because I love serving straight from the Dutch oven at the dining table.
 As well as being so easy to clean it’s a good evening when I use this Dutch oven.
-If you want to see an in-depth article on this Dutch oven click here.
+Check out the in-depth article on this Dutch oven.

 You can purchase a Lodge Dutch oven from as little as around $30.00 all the way up to around $250.00.
 I believe for the quality you receive from these products the prices are very reasonable.